kadena-community/kadena.js/packages/apps/docs/src/docs/reference/pact/pact-repl-cli.md

 # Pact command-line interpreter

 Use the Pact command-line interpreter—also referred to as the Pact read–eval–print-loop (REPL) interactive shell program—to test Pact code and modules in an interactive terminal shell.
-The Pact command-line program also includes a built-in HTTP server and provides commands and options for working with transactions.
+The Pact command-line program also includes an HTTP server with a built-in REST API that provides commands and options for working with transactions in a simulated production environment.

 ## Basic usage